matrix-org/synapse/docs/manhole.md

 ```

 You will then need to change the docker command to the following to include the
-manhole port forwarding.
+`manhole` port forwarding.
 The `-p 127.0.0.1:9000:9000` below is important: it
-ensures that access to the `manhole` is only possible for local users).
+ensures that access to the `manhole` is only possible for local users.

 ```bash
 docker run -d --name synapse \